-An added feature might be an optional chain hoist so you can pull on it to manually open and close the garage door without using an opener, in case of a power failure or the opener fails.
+An added feature might be an optional chain hoist you can pull on manually to open and close the garage door without using the opener, in case of a power failure or the opener fails.
 That way you won’t experience a traffic jam and can keep moving your inventory or customers as needed.

 Quiet operation might be important in your business.
-You can choose a model with noise-isolating design that provides smoother, quieter operation.
+You can choose a gate opener model with noise-isolating design that provides smoother, quieter operation.